Asian Stocks Up After Fed Boss Calms Nerves Over Rates - UrduPoint

 "Nothing has materially changed in the world from yesterday, and if anything, Russia/Europe risks are increasing," he said.

 "The rally today looks more like a technical rebound after a torrid week than a structural turn in sentiment."
-After a bruising day on Wall Street -- with the Dow falling for the sixth straight session -- Asian equities opened higher Friday.
-Japan closed with a two percent bump.
+After a bruising day on Wall Street -- with the Dow falling for the sixth straight session -- Asian equities were higher Friday.
+Japan and Hong Kong closed with a two percent bump.

 Frankfurt, London and Paris all opened higher as well, while oil remained up, with the US benchmark crude WTI trading at more than $106 a barrel.